Configuring HPE GreenLake SSO SAML Authentication with ADFS

 If you’ve diligently followed all the steps in this blog, you shouldn’t be far from successful SAML authentication, but if you still encounter problems, there are a number of tools that can be used to analyze SAML connections.
 One of the most popular tool is SAML Tracer.
 SAML Tracer is a browser extension that allows you to view and debug SAML requests and responses.
 It is available for Chrome, Firefox, and Edge.

-Below are examples of typical SAML POST requests with the correct attributes for an administrative user (with two workspaces):
+Below are examples of typical SAML POST requests with the correct attributes (with two workspaces):

 -